BSalita/SH_Bidding/FAQ.md

 ## Technical Approach

 ### What is the general approach?
-The project uses data driven deterministic algorithms to determine the most effective bids.
+The project uses data driven deterministic algorithms to select the most effective bids.
 - Employ scalable techniques to efficiently take full advantage of abundant data.
 - Rule-based logic and statistical methods to select best bidding candidates.
 - A framework for implementation of additional bidding systems beyond the foundational model (GIB).